Mushroom-Daemon/doks/content/docs/3_psych_triggers/specificity.md

 > *"... blue rays have one of the shortest wavelengths in the visible spectum (red is the longest).
 As a result, the color blue will focus slightly in front of the retina which is the "focusing screen" in your eye.
 By blocking the blue from the sunlight through a special filtration process, and only letting those rays through that indeed focus clearly on the retina, object appear to be sharper and clearer.*
 >
 > *The second reason...*

+### Action

+Where can you be more specific in your copy?